-In my vibrational therapy work, this means that I will often tone on notes that do not match standard tuning.
+In my vibrational therapy work, this means you’ll often hear me sing tones that do not match standard tuning.
 This has some parallels with the slightly lower 432 Hertz frequency and what some see as its virtues as a “lost” standard for tuning.
-I do not personally believe that 432 is the whole answer, nor is any exact Hertz frequency as a required starting point.
-I believe that what is “lost” has more to do frequency ratios between intervals, and I believe that it can be “found” or rediscovered by our shifting away from such a strong dependence on equal temperament for tuning.
+I do not personally believe that 432 is the whole answer, nor any exact Hertz frequency as a required starting point.

 Once I have begun toning or singing Light Language, I find that I often release into the flow such that I don’t really pay attention to the pitch of every note unless there is a particular portion of the transmission that strikes my curiosity or that I want to remember for reference afterward.
 I am more likely to pay attention to the scales I’m moving in and how/if they relate to any key signature.
 Sometimes there really is no relation.
-The musical aspects of Light Language are not bound to rules of music, music theory, or any other methods we currently use on a mental level for relating to the phenomenon of music.
+The musical aspects of Light Language are not bound to our rules of music theory or any other methods we currently use on a mental level for relating to the phenomenon of music.

 If you are musically oriented in any way, feel free to bring any of this up with me or ask questions.
 I love to discuss it and find that the exchange is beneficial on both sides.